microsoftgraph/microsoft-graph-docs-contrib/concepts/permissions-reference.md

 | Description | Allows the app to read and update user profiles without a signed in user. | Allows the app to read and write the full set of profile properties, reports, and managers of other users in your organization, on behalf of the signed-in user. |
 | AdminConsentRequired | Yes | Yes |

-![personal Microsoft accounts][MSA] The *User.ReadWrite.All* delegated permission is available for consent in personal Microsoft accounts.
+![personal Microsoft accounts][MSA] The *User.ReadWrite.All* delegated permission is also available for consent in personal Microsoft accounts.

 [!INCLUDE [User.ReadWrite.All](../includes/permissions-notes/user.readwrite.all.md)]